NEOM Visitor FAQ: What's Open, How to Get There, and What to Expect in 2026

 Q: What about Ramadan?

 A: During Ramadan, restaurants in public areas close during daylight fasting hours.
 Hotels serve guests normally but discreetly.
-It's respectful not to eat, drink, or smoke in public during fasting hours.
+Plan to avoid eating, drinking, or smoking in public during fasting hours as a sign of respect.

 Q: Best time to visit?